Skip to content

 Menu

-An educational tool to help you understand the nutritional changes that occur when fruit is dried, so you can make the best choice for your health goals.
+An evidence-based educational tool to understand nutritional changes when fruit is dried, helping you make informed dietary choices based on your health goals and needs.

 ⚠️ IMPORTANT MEDICAL & DIETARY DISCLAIMER

-This tool is for **informational purposes ONLY** and is **NOT a substitute for medical advice.** If you have diabetes, are managing weight, or have any medical condition that requires dietary restrictions, you **MUST** consult with a qualified doctor or Registered Dietitian to create a safe, personalized nutrition plan that meets your unique needs.
+This tool is for informational purposes ONLY and is NOT a substitute for medical advice from a qualified healthcare professional.
+If you have diabetes, prediabetes, are managing weight, or have any medical condition requiring dietary management, you MUST work with your doctor, registered dietitian, or certified diabetes educator to create a safe, personalized dietary plan.
+Do not use this tool to self-manage medical conditions without professional supervision.

 Understanding the Nutritional Trade-Offs

-A registered dietitian would explain that the primary difference between fresh and dried fruit is the removal of water.
-This simple process dramatically changes the fruit’s nutritional profile and how it affects your body.
+A registered dietitian would explain that the primary difference between fresh and dried fruit is water removal.
+This simple process dramatically changes the fruit’s nutritional profile, calorie density, and how it affects your body.
+Understanding these changes helps you choose the right form based on your goals—whether that’s hydration, calorie management, fiber intake, or blood sugar control.

 Sugar & Calories Concentrate

-Removing water makes dried fruit much more calorie-dense and sugar-dense than the same weight of fresh fruit.
+Removing water makes dried fruit much more calorie-dense and sugar-dense than fresh fruit.
 This can lead to overconsumption and blood sugar spikes.

 Vitamin C is Lost

-Heat-sensitive vitamins like Vitamin C are significantly reduced or destroyed during the drying process.
+Heat-sensitive vitamins like Vitamin C are significantly reduced during drying.
 Fresh fruit is superior for vitamin C intake.

 Fiber & Minerals Preserved